atoms-ufrj/playmol/doc/commands.md

 This command defines a bond type and its related attributes.
 At least one bond type must necessarily be defined before any chemical [bond] is created.
 A bond type is identified by the types of the two atoms involved.

 The parameters _type-1_ and _type-2_ are identifiers of previously defined atom types.
 Either _type-1_ _type-2_ or _type-2_ _type-1_ will result in the same bond type.
 Wildcard characters (? and *) can be used to refer to multiple atom types.
-If a type [prefix] has been previously activated, then the actual identifiers will contain such prefix, followed by the strings in _type-1_ and _type-2_.
+If a type [prefix] and/or [suffix] has been previously activated, then the actual identifiers will contain such prefix, followed by the string in _type-1_ or _type-2_, followed by the suffix.

 The parameter _attribute-list_ can be a sequence of strings containing any characters, except comment tags (#).
 When a LAMMPS data file is generated using the command [write], then _attribute-list_ is assumed to contain the parameters of the LAMMPS bond style associated with the bond type in question.